rrozema12/SalaryClassifier/README.md

 # Classification Algorithims on CSV Datasets

-## Informal Description of the Goal and how to Execute
+## Description of the Goal and how to Execute
 The goal of the project is to develop and evaluation classifiers for a dataset.

 Given a new person with some of the attributes from the table, I will be